Batch Dialer logo

 Highlights

-• Link your products or services to their needs early by asking a few establishing questions to prime them for the value props you have lined up
+• Describe your product or service as a solution to their needs early in the call by asking a few establishing questions to prime them for the value props you have lined up

-• Be clear and keep a low-pressure approach to your pitch to avoid seeming pushy or eager to rush a decision
+• Speak clearly and maintain a low-pressure approach to your pitch to avoid seeming pushy

-• Respond to questions thoughtfully, even if you have a rehearsed and prepared answers
+• Respond to questions thoughtfully, even if you have rehearsed and prepared answers

-• Remember to be casual with your delivery, because listeners are more responsive when it doesn’t sound like you are just repeating a script
+• Remember to be conversational with your delivery, because listeners are more responsive when it doesn’t sound like you are just repeating a script

-Before we dive into the top three objections and how to handle them, it’s crucial to discuss the process for overcoming cold calling objections in general.
+Before we dive into the top three cold calling objections and how to handle them, it’s helpful to understand the process for overcoming cold calling objections in general.

 Steps to Handle Common Cold Calling Objections